-Perfect in porridges, a star as side dishes, or delicious in desserts, include an array of whole grains in your diet to reap the benefits of their own unique flavor, culinary uses, and nutritional benefits.
+Perfect in porridges, a star as side dishes, or delicious in desserts, whole grains are as versatile as they are nutritious!
+Include an array of whole grains in your diet to reap the benefits of their unique flavors, culinary uses, and nutrients.
 Here are 10 ways to incorporate whole grains into your diet.

 10 Ways to Eat More Whole Grains